 As if by magic, MissingLettr will combine all of this content and create a 12-month social media campaign, intelligently drip-feeding your words of wisdom to your social media followers for the next 365 days – without you lifting a finger.

 This kind of sorcery isn't free, but you won't have to live in a cardboard box to pay for it either.
 For just $19 a month, MissingLetter will do its thing and let you get on with the more important things in like, like playing video games and listening to true crime podcasts.

 Well worth it, IMO.

 Create an industry glossary

 Glossaries are a valuable resource for informing and educating customers, cultivating your reputation as a thought leader and improving search engine rankings.
 They're also a great way to repurpose your content!

 By taking the industry-specific terms and phrases that appear in your blog posts and creating dedicated pages that describe those words in detail, you can not only keep people on your site for longer, you can also expand your content library exponentially.

-In fact, it’s so effective we’ve just created our own web design and digital marketing glossary!
+In fact, it's so effective we're busy creating glossary for our new SEO and PPC blog!
 Keep your eyes peeled for a step-by-step guide on how to add one to your own site!